yugabyte/charts/stable/yugabyte/README.md

 ```

 ### Exposing YugabyteDB service endpoints using LoadBalancer
-By default YugabyteDB helm would expose the master ui endpoint alone via LoadBalancer.
-If you wish to expose ysql, ycql, yedis services via LoadBalancer for your app to use, you could do that in couple of different ways.
+By default YugabyteDB helm would expose all the API services via a shared LoadBalancer on the yb-tserver as well as the master ui service via another LoadBalancer.
+If you wish to expose ysql, ycql, yedis services via independent LoadBalancers for your app to use, do the following.

 #### Exposing individual service endpoint
 If you want individual LoadBalancer endpoint for each of the services (YSQL, YCQL, YEDIS), run the following command